Service

 Meals on Wheels

-Meals on Wheels provides daily nutritious meals and related support services to members of our community in need, helping them to live with dignity in their own homes.
+Meals on Wheels provides nutritious meals and related services to people in need, helping them live with dignity in their own homes.

 Want to help?
 St. Andrew delivers meals on Fridays.
 The typical volunteer driver invests two to three hours one Friday per month.